technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Studio Agents.md

 7. The **Phrases** secondary panel appears.
 Under **Add phrases**, Add the trigger phrase and click on plus icon.
 Enter the below phrases.

-    - Store hours
+    - !!Store hours!!

-    - What time do you open
+    - !!What time do you open!!

-    - Is the store open today
+    - !!Is the store open today!!

-    - Are you open on Sunday
+    - !!Are you open on Sunday!!

-    - Hours of operation
+    - !!Hours of operation!!

 8. Your agent needs 5 to 10 trigger phrases to train the AI model to understand your customers' responses.
 To add more trigger phrases,